What is the big deal with transformers?

 - (value) — the content a position contributes when attended to

-How many heads?
+How many heads?¶

 Eight, in the original paper.
 Multi-head attention is a technique that runs this process several times in parallel, each “head” with its own learned projections.
 The point is that different heads can specialize — one might track grammatical subjects, another might track pronoun references — whereas a single head would just average all of that into mush.
 Each head works on a smaller slice of the dimensions (), so the total compute stays roughly the same as one full-size head.

-Positional encoding
+Positional encoding¶

-Since the model looks at every word at once, it struggles with word order — SGA really flops is effectively the same as flops SGA really.
-The solution is to add positional encoding Vaswani et al. use fixed sinusoids; many later models learn position embeddings instead, with similar results in practice. , which basically tags each word with “I’m word number 5”, and so on.
-This provides order without having to process the words sequentially.
+Since the model looks at every word at once, order isn’t baked into the math — to bare attention, dog bites man and man bites dog are the same bag of words, even though the order is the entire point.
+The fix is to add positional encoding 3Vaswani et al. use fixed sinusoids; many later models learn position embeddings instead, with similar results in practice. , which tags each word with where it sits — “I’m word number 5” — so the model gets order without reading the sentence in sequence.

-Computationally speedy
+Computationally speedy¶